keithbuhler/dissertation-story/Buhler Dissertation Aug 9.md

 My dissertation attempts to resolve this internecine dispute and thus render more plausible a normative virtue theory based on neo-Aristotelian ethical naturalism.
 To this end, I systematically analyze a set of related concepts (nature, virtue, practical reason, and teleology) and defend the role of a naturalized teleology in normative ethics.

-In brief, my thesis is that human beings are ‘practical, rational animals’ *and* that therefore human beings *ought to become* practically wise.
-Practical wisdom (among the other virtues) defines our human life form and is the natural telos to be pursued.
+In brief, my thesis is that human beings *ought to become* practically wise because human beings are ‘practical, rational animals’.
+Practical wisdom (among the other virtues) defines our human life form *and* is the natural telos to be pursued.
 I first argue that the natural organic or biological world includes natural normative facts about what is healthy, unhealthy, desirable, undesirable for organisms.
 Then, I apply the notion of natural norms to human organisms to uncover natural *human* norms.
 These human norms include normative facts about virtue and vice.
 I defend a conception of virtue according to which virtuous traits are rational practices and emotions, and practical reasoning is the process of identifying the good.

 Hence, my thesis sits at the intersection of both normative virtue ethics and metaethics: it is normative in that it commends a life spent acquiring character and epistemic virtues even in the face of (inevitable) death and (the possibility of) human extinction; it also analyzes normative terms and concepts such as ‘ought’ and ‘naturally good’ and ‘human being’ to find a brute natural normativity consonant with scientific naturalism.
 On this view of virtue, the definitive criterion by which to judge human beings is our success or failure in acquiring virtues such as moderation and tolerance, and our overall success in the pursuit of the good life for humans.